stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Opcodes

 A program instruction represents a particular operation on a particular byte of data.
 The operation is identified by the [instruction operation code](https://en.wikipedia.org/wiki/Opcode) (opcode) used in the instruction.
 The opcode is a byte value in the range 0 to 255 inclusive.
 The 6502 officially supports 151 opcodes and they can be grouped into [56 operations](http://www.6502.org/tutorials/6502opcodes.html).
-Each opcode in each group performs the same basic operation (such as adding two numbers together) but uses a different addressing modes to specify the byte of data to operate on.
+Each opcode in each group performs the same basic operation (such as adding two numbers together) but uses a different addressing mode to specify the byte of data to operate on.
 (Addressing modes are covered later in this post.)

 For each instruction in your program, the assembler needs to determine which of the 151 opcodes to output in the generated machine code.
 The operation is indicated by a three-letter mnemonic.
 The mnemonic is not case sensitive.